capsule-corp-ternoa/ternoa-doc/docs/for-developers/advanced-guides/sign-without-keyring.md

 # How to sign a transaction without keyring in a browser environment

 The full transaction submitting process can only be achieved after its signature.
-It means that before submitting a transaction to the chain, a third party, we will called _"a signer"_ needs to sign the transaction to validate and register the transaction on the chain, and pay the transaction fees.
+It means that before submitting a transaction to the chain, a third party, we will called _"a signer"_ needs to sign the transaction to validate and register the transaction on the chain and pay the transaction fees.

-If you already read some example from the Guides section, you went through a parameter used in most of the functions called : **a Keyring**.
+If you already read some examples from the Guides section, you went through a parameter used in most of the functions called: **a Keyring**.
 The Keyring is responsible for managing a set of keypairs we use to sign the transaction.
-You can find more details about the keyring [here]("").

-If we use the keyring in our example to focus on the content we want to demonstrate, most real dApp use-cases are different.
-Unless certain circumstances, retrieving the keyring from a seed is not a good practice you should include in your project and not something a dApp user will appreciate.
-You should neither ask nor provide a seed-phrase unless it is completely riskless.
+If we use the keyring in our example to focus on the content we want to demonstrate, most real dApp use cases are different.
+Unless in certain circumstances, retrieving the keyring from seed is not a good practice you should include in your project and not something a dApp user will appreciate.
+You should neither ask nor provide a seed phrase unless it is completely riskless.

-So how to sign a transaction without using the keyring retrieved from a seed-phrase in a browser environment?
+So how to sign a transaction without using the keyring retrieved from a seed phrase in a browser environment?

 ## Using a browser extension provider:

-In the code snippet below, we will step by step cover a signing use-case to create a basic NFT on the chain using the @polkadot/extension-dapp and uploading your File and Metadatas on IPFS.
+In the code snippet below, we will step by step cover a signing use-case to create a basic NFT on the chain using the @polkadot/extension-dapp and uploading your File and Metadata on IPFS.

-Please, note that this solution is not the only one. **Feel free to use any provider that would suit best to your dApp.**
+Please, note that this solution is not the only one. **Feel free to use any provider that would suit best your dApp.**

 _This code snipped is designed to work in a **Next-js environment**.
-According to Next-js server-side components rules, the import of the @polkadot/extension-dapp extension library might need to be slightly adapted to works in your javascript environment._
+According to Next-js server-side components rules, the import of the @polkadot/extension-dapp extension library might need to be slightly adapted to work in your javascript environment._

 ```typescript showLineNumbers
 import {